The Idea (1932 film): Reception and legacy

 A private preview of The Idea took place in Paris on 23 January 1932; the Belgian artist Henry van de Velde and the German writers Stefan Zweig and Klaus Mann were amongst the attendees.
 Mann lauded it as "of the highest ethical and artistic pathos".
 The official première—with Honegger's soundtrack—occurred in London in late 1934.

 The sound version found receptive audiences in Europe, though distribution was limited due to censorship over its socialist themes.
 Despite objections in the press the Nazis had it suppressed in Germany along with Masereel's other works, and it fell into obscurity.
 Honegger went on to become a prolific scorer of films, composing for at least forty.

 Bartosch made a number of animated advertisement films in the following years.
 He attempted an animated anti-war film in colour called Saint Francis: Dreams and Nightmares, but abandoned the work when he and his wife fled, as the Nazis descended on Paris.
 The completed portions disappeared during the Nazi occupation.
 A negative of The Idea was rediscovered at the Cinémathèque Française in 1959 and Bartosch participated in its reconstruction.

 Film historians continue to praise the work.
 Filmmaker Alexandre Alexeieff praised the film's mix of fantasy and "unrelenting reality" and described Bartosch's methods as "like Renaissance painters layer by layer, thus obtaining incredible fineness of tone".
 He declared, "It was Bartosch who first dared to give animation the dimensions of great art".
 Film historian William Moritz called The Idea "the first animation film created as an artwork with serious, even tragic, social and philosophical themes".
-Historian Perry Willett wrote that the film is at times unclear, and was "something of a disappointment".
 Animation historian Giannalberto Bendazzi assessed The Idea as "one of the rare films in which political commitment does not conflict with lyricism".
 Film historian and theorist Rishard Neupert called The Idea "an exotic animated project that combines a wild variety of textures and pacing into a truly unique product with its own rhythm, episodic structure, and frustrating logic".
 Historian Perry Willett found the film "something of a disappointment" and unclear at times.